 So the purple guy and I drove a little around Sihanoukville since he didn’t know exactly where the guest house was – and I wasn’t much of a help, obviously.

-As we finally got there, I handed him 7 bucks and pulled my suitcase from the tuk-tuk for a very last time for today.
+As we finally got there, I handed him 7 bucks and pulled my suitcase from the tuk-tuk for the very last time for today.
 Bye!

 Until the receptionist at Villa d’Artagnan – later I learned that Adam was his name – greeted me and opened our conversation with the information “Unfortunately we have no room for you – we had water damage”.